andreasdominik/HermesMQTT.jl/docs/src/details.md

 ```

 ### 2) Define the texts in all languages:
-To let Snips speak different languages, all texts must be added to a
+To let the assistant speak different languages, all texts must be added to a
 database
 for all target languages.
 These are defined in the
 `config.ini` file by connecting a language, a key and the sentence.